ggeerraarrdd/portfoliofy/README.md

 Once a web project is done, it's time to document your hard work and show it off. _Portfoliofy_ makes that process easier by doing all the screenshots for you and assembling them together into portfolio-ready files.

-As of v3.0.0-beta.1, the following `OUTPUT` types can be requested from exposed endpoints (see below):

-* `OUTPUT_MAIN`
-  * An image file of screenshots taken from a "desktop", a "laptop", a "tablet" and a "smartphone", overlaid on top of a schematic diagram and collaged together.
-(See below for an example ouput.)
-* `OUTPUT_BROWSER`
-  * An image file of a screenshot taken from a "desktop", overlaid on top of a schematic diagram.
-(Scroll to the bottom for an example ouput.)
-* `OUTPUT_MOBILES`
-  * An image file of screenshots from a "desktop" and a "laptop" overlaid on top of a schematic diagram and paired together.
-(Scroll to the bottom for an example ouput.)
-* `OUTPUT_FULL`
-  * An image file of a full-page screenshot overlaid on top of a schematic diagram.
-(Scroll to the bottom for an example ouput.)
-* `OUTPUT_MOVIE`
-  * A scroll animation video of a full-page screenshot.
-(Scroll to the bottom for an example ouput.)
-* `OUTPUT_SCREENSHOTS`
-  * Plain screenshots taken from window sizes mimicking the viewport of a desktop (2160x1360), a laptop (1440x900), a tablet (768x1024) and a smartphone (230x490), requested separately.
-  * Plain full-page screenshot.

-More coming soon!

 ![Portfoliofy](/docs/portfoliofy1.png)

 More screenshots below.